Making a recipe card holder is very easy and the perfect gift for

 Glue the clothespin to the popsicle stick, with approximately half

 of the clothespin sticking above the popsicle stick.
-The opening

 part of the clothespin needs to be pointing upwards, as this will